Symmetry and Topology of Successive Quantum Feedback Control: End Matter

 \subsubsection{Insensitivity of PBC spectrum to the system size}

 In Fig. \ref{insensitive_to_L}, the PBC spectra for $L=50,100,200$ are displayed.
-All eigenvalues for $L=200$ are overlapped with those for $L=100$, and all eigenvalues for $L=100$ are overlapped with those for $L=50$.
-This serves as a numerical evidence that the spectrum is not sensitive to the system size $L$, justifying the speculation that spectrum for $L=\infty$ passes all eigenvalues for finite $L$.
+All eigenvalues for $L=200$ overlap with those for $L=100$, and all eigenvalues for $L=100$ overlap with those for $L=50$.
+This serves as numerical evidence that the spectrum is not sensitive to the system size $L$, justifying the speculation that the spectrum for $L=\infty$ passes all eigenvalues for finite $L$.